ericcgu/infrastructure_engineering_for_datascientists/README.md

 In this course, we will continue to walk through all the benefits of containers.

-We will build production-level python, fastapi, react, redis, machine-learning containers and deploy your machine-learning or application code to modern cloud services such as Google Cloud Run.
+We will build production-level python, fastapi, react, redis, worker queue containers to deploy your machine-learning or application code to modern cloud services such as Google Cloud Run.